 Endpoint Security

 Endpoint security companies attract strategic buyers looking to expand platform capabilities.
+Edge computing technologies are increasingly important for endpoint security, supporting content delivery and security services.
 Acquisitions in this space often include technology premiums when the product fills a gap in the buyer’s existing offering.
+The rise of operational technology and IoT security underscores the increasing reliance on connected devices in industries like manufacturing, energy, and healthcare.

 Identity and Access Management

 Identity and Access Management (IAM) solutions benefit from regulatory compliance requirements that drive enterprise adoption.
+Identity protection and access management solutions are critical components of IAM, helping organizations safeguard user identities and credentials while controlling access to applications.
+Regulatory compliance mandates like CIRCIA are increasing the value of tools that automate compliance and reporting in the IAM space.
 Both strategic buyers and private equity firms show strong interest in IAM companies.

 Cloud Security